The 1988 C-14 Dating Of The Shroud of Turin: A Stunning Exposé

 Source: Email of November 12, 2015 from Paul Maloney to various Shroud researchers.

 Comments: See also entry for "2016 (June)" for additional remarks by Maloney regarding the quad mosaic photos.
+Donna Campbell is a textile expert from Thomas Ferguson Irish Linen, Ltd. Pam Moon is an English researcher.
+See entry under "2016" regarding a report written by Donna Campbell.
 (Added September 24, 2020.)

 1986 (September-October).
 (New entry.)
 An Italian priest/sindonologist wrote an article discussing whether the time was right to radiocarbon the Shroud.
 It was published about one and one-half years before the sample was taken for dating and has many interesting observations.

-Comments: The link is only an excerpt of the article and also does not include the original footnotes.
-However, it's worth noting that in footnote 9 (pg.
+Comments: The link is only a translated excerpt of the article.
+It's worth noting that in footnote 9 (pg.
 29), with reference to the discussion of the side strip, Fossati wrote, "It should be noted that at the ends of said strip there are two other patches of different cloth."
 That includes the C-14 sample area.

 In that same issue of Collegamento Pro Sindone (pp. 48-49), the late researcher Giorgio Tessiore wrote to a colleague regarding the side strip.
 He said, "From the reports of the Commission appointed in 1969 by Cardinal Pellegrino it appears in fact that the 'shred' sent to Raes was cut out of the 'Cloth' and was partially covered both by reposted edge and by the patch of different cloth of about 16 cm. in length.
 Since the 'shred' includes the seam it must be deduced that at least on the side of the front imprint the 'strip' was sewn along the entire length.
 Probably later they tore so irregularly and the patch was applied covering the previous seam.
 Indeed the photographs of Raes (exchanged as well you also say) show that some millimeters of cloth are folded under the edge [...]."
 (Added October 5, 2020.)